MicrosoftDocs/architecture-center/docs/industries/automotive/automotive-telemetry-analytics-content.md

 ## Next steps

 - Learn how to connect vehicles and devices to the cloud using the [MQTT broker feature in Azure Event Grid](/azure/event-grid/mqtt-overview).
-- Understand how to transfer files without storing the payload in a MQTT message using the [claim-check pattern](/azure/architecture/patterns/claim-check)
+- Understand how to transfer files without storing the payload in a MQTT message using the [Claim-Check pattern](/azure/architecture/patterns/claim-check).
 - Connect your [datastream to a KQL destination](/fabric/real-time-intelligence/event-streams/add-destination-kql-database?pivots=enhanced-capabilities).
 - Ingest recordings from [OneLake into a KQL database](/fabric/real-time-intelligence/get-data-onelake).
 - Read about [materialized views](/azure/data-explorer/kusto/management/materialized-views/materialized-view-overview) to learn how to create materialized views, such as the last-known value tables.